jjh42/mock/README.md

 end
 ````

-You can mock functions in the same module with different arity.
+## Mocking functions with different arities

-The same way you could mock function with optional args.
+You can mock functions in the same module with different arity:

 ```` elixir
 defmodule MyTest do
   use ExUnit.Case, async: false